rovalles/ws/README.md

 ws
 ==

-Script takes you workspace with tab complete.
+Script takes you to your workspace and lets you tab complete.

 # Setup
 Add source ws.sh to bash file

+# Run
+1. Change your worspace in the file
-# type ws <TAB>
+2. type ws <TAB>